OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 ## 2. Discussion

-It is nice to make a guideline for exchanging license info. including copyright notice.
+It is nice to make a guideline for exchanging license infomation including copyright notice, which is applicable to actual business.
-Exchanging license info. between organization is out of scope of the OpenChain.
-Guideline is a good way to show an appropriate procedure.
-Guideline does not give rules that a company must comply with.
+Making a guideline is a good way to show an appropriate procedure.
+The guideline does not give rules that a company must comply with.

-There is the SPDX, we should use the standard.
-Reinvention is not good.
+Standard and business are key to make an applicable guideline.

 Intermittent suppliers in the supply chain like semiconductor companies have to hold all the information.
 If an intermittent supplier lose information, a company in down stream cannot recover it.
-Some companies are using the SPDX.

 However, in the supply chain, there are many small companies that cannot make an SPDX file by themselves.